miguellpzm/miguellpzm/README.md

 ## 🚀 About Me
 - 🎓 Studying **Physics** at Universidad de Guanajuato
 - 💻 Interested in **web development**, **data science**, and **machine learning**
-- 🎯 Goal: Become a **researcher & developer** who bridges science and software
+- 🎯 Goal: Become a **researcher & developer** who bridges science and software and participate in human atlas cell project